Final Destination 2

 The production credits befit the intelligence of the writers' hugely entertaining story.
 Lenser Gary Capo captures the action crisply and vividly as Death takes his toll.
 The carefully orchestrated production design by Michael Bolton is exemplary as each set piece is executed.
 Eric Sears's fast cutting editing makes each of the action sequences work perfectly in building the tensions to a peak every time.
 Even the obviously campy and nonsensical ending is done with tongue-in-cheek vigor.

 The acting befits the nature of the "Final Destination 2" and compliments the story's relentless dark comedy/horror flick.
 A.J.
 Cook, as Kimberly, is strident as the catalyst that sparks events with her premonitions of disaster and her fervent desire to cheat the Reaper.
 Ali Larter, as the cynical Clear who is determined to keep Death at a distance as long as possible, gives the smart-ass edge her character needs.
 The rest of the cast give their all to put life and dimension into their all too brief screen time.

 "Final Destination 2" is, in a word, a hoot.
-At a time of year when the studios dump their, at best, mediocre works on the public, it is a pleasure to see something that amuses and entertains with its intelligent black comedy and high production values, I give it a solid B.
+At a time of year when the studios dump their, at best, mediocre works on the public, it is a pleasure to see something that amuses and entertains with its intelligent black comedy and high production values.